luerhard/chapter_regression_and_artifical/main.md

 As we will see, differences of [!ml] and [!ts] are (mostly) grounded in different epistemological perspectives.
 While recent overviews characterize ML-related methods and provide guidance for future research  [@molina:MachineLearningSociology.2019; @grimmer:MachineLearningSocial.2021], our contribution's goal is to point out key differences and commonalities between [!ts] and [!ml].
-We will illustrate what a typical social scientists' approach might look like and how using ML techniques would change the results.
+We will illustrate what a typical social scientists' approach might look like and how using [!ml] techniques would change the results.\todo{can add additional insights?}
 For this purpose, we will first elaborate on some theoretical differences and similarities between [!ts] and [!ml].
-We will then exemplify those differences by using a well-known database, the [!ess] [@essround9:EuropeanSocialSurvey.2019]\todo{use correct ess version(s)}.
+We will then exemplify those differences by using a well-known dataset, the [!ess] [@ESS.2002].
-In particular, we will focus on two main parts of any regression\todo[author=LE]{klären, ob wir regression oder classification machen} analysis: estimators and goodness of fit.
+In particular, we will focus on two main parts of any regression\todo[author=LE]{klären, ob wir regression oder classification machen} analysis: estimators and goodness of fit\todo{decide on spelling}.
-Comparing logistic regressions and two popular [!ml] algorithms \footnote{hier shcon wording klären, was also ML "regression" meint?} (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social scientists.
+Comparing logistic regressions and two popular [!ml] algorithms \footnote{hier shcon wording klären, was also ML "regression" meint?} (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social sciences.
 In so doing we will reveal how *epistemological* differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question of whether to apply [!ml] or [!ts].
 As is often the case, combining both seems like the most promising way. <!--in besser-->